 I knew what I was seeing was bad, but I didn’t expect it to sweep the nation and jump to international attention and protest.
 I didn’t expect it because, as I said, videos like this surface often.
 They usually become instantly viral but sadly, for the most part, go unnoticed by mainstream media or national attention.
 Floyd seemed to be the thousand-pound straw that broke the camel’s back.

 The world watched the explosion of anger rampage through the streets of Minneapolis.
 A rage that could not be hampered by tear gas.
 The anger over Floyd’s death and the subsequent videos of additional police brutalities brought protests to all 50 states.
-Waves of people blocking streets, interstates, locking down metropolitan cities and halting any normal function for business in the area.
-Even small rural towns joined in protest and support the movement.
-Which brings us to where we sit now; a divide across the nation, in what seems to be a rare instance of legitimate national attention.
+Waves of people blocking streets, interstates, locking down metropolitan cities, and halting any normal function for business in the area.
+Even small rural towns joined in protest and support for the movement.
+Which brings us to where we sit now, a divide across the nation, in what seems to be a rare instance of legitimate national attention.

 Rioting and Looting